 Asphalt Shingle Roofing

 Asphalt roof shingles are the most popular roofing material used on homes across North America, and with good reason.
-They are designed to protect a home through decades of weathering with minimal upkeep, and are available in hundreds of colors and styles.
+They are designed to protect a home through decades of weathering with minimal upkeep and are available in hundreds of colors and styles.

-Different Types of Roof Shingles
+Different Types of Asphalt Roofing Shingles

 Also known as 3-tab shingles (due to the cut of the shingle) or simply strips, strip shingles are the original and most basic asphalt shingles.
 They are made from a single layer of asphalt and have a very flat appearance that typically offers a slate look.
 Since they are made from a single layer, they generally weigh and cost less than other asphalt shingles.
-Prior to designer shingles being introduced in the 1980s, strip shingles were the predominant roofing shingle in the market.
+Prior to designer shingles being introduced in the 1980s, strip shingles were the predominant asphalt roofing shingle in the market.
 Today, strip shingles are used most often used by home builders that manufacture inexpensive homes, or by homeowners who are replacing roofing shingles on residences that already have strip shingles on the roof.

 Also known as dimensional or laminate shingles, architectural shingles are the most prevalent asphalt shingles.
 These products are manufactured with two or more layers of asphalt that are fused together for a thicker and richer multi-dimensional appearance and are engineered to replicate the wood shake and natural slate roofing aesthetics.
 Dimensional shingles are typically heavier than strip shingles and have improved warranty protection.